A Pharmacist Sometimes Knows More About Health Than Your Doctor—Here’s Why

 They focus on wellness

-They understand natural supplements
+They understand supplements

-Pharmacists have an in-depth knowledge of the natural supplements industry.
+Pharmacists have an in-depth knowledge of the vitamin and supplements industry.
 “By law, natural products such as herbal supplements and extracts are not allowed to purport medical facts,” says Vartanian.
-“For instance, green tea extract is a great fat burner, but if consumed too much can cause liver damange.
+“For instance, green tea extract is a great fat burner, but if consumed too much can cause liver damage.
 This lack of information from the manufacturers, alongside the wide range of various products, combined with the plethora of both accurate and misleading information online, allow pharmacists to step in and provide the crucial information that patients need.”
-If you’re taking natural supplements for acne, depression, hot flashes or any other condition, make sure you tell your pharmacist so they can let you know whether they could potentially interact with your prescription meds.
+If you’re taking supplements for acne, depression, hot flashes or any other condition, make sure you tell your pharmacist so they can let you know whether they could potentially interact with your prescription meds.